 The Foundation has an active charitable gift annuity, under which the Foundation has received \$1,444,960.
 The Foundation is required to make quarterly payments to the third party beneficiary in the amount of \$16,256 for the remainder of the beneficiary's lifetime.
 Upon the death of the specified person, the remaining amount of the gift is to be used by the Foundation for specified purposes outlined in the charitable gift annuity agreement.
-The Foundation has recognized a liability for the present value of the amount expected to be paid to the third-party beneficiary at December 31, 2020 and 2019, under this agreement.
-The liability was calculated based on the life expectancy of the beneficiary and a discount rate of 1.4%.
-The present value of amounts expected to be paid to the third party beneficiary was \$689,565 and \$717,105 at December 31, 2020 and 2019, respectively.
+The Foundation has recognized a liability for the present value of the amount expected to be paid to the third-party beneficiary at December 31, 2021 and 2020, under this agreement.
+The liability was calculated based on the life expected to be paid to the third party beneficiary and a discount rate of 1.4%.
+The present value of amounts expected to be paid to the third party beneficiary was \$647,892 and \$689,565 at December 31, 2021 and 2020, respectively.